School Logo

 In addition to our six values, we also have a half termly Christian value that we focus upon during our worship and Sprirituality Days in school.

-Our Year 6 Christian Ambassador is Lily.
-Lily helps to lead our Worship and Values Group and her role is to offer a Christian perspective on our planning and presence within and beyond school.
+Our Year 6 Christian Ambassador is Howard.
+Howard helps to lead our Worship and Values Group and his role is to offer a Christian perspective on our planning and presence within and beyond school.

 Values Assemblies